Literary Titan Gold Book Award Winner, August 2019

 I found Resurrected Darkly to be the most engaging of the books in the series.
 The dynamic between Ena and Crank is simply enchanting.
 The impact that Ena, a hardened soul herself, has on the tormented Crank is just short of miraculous.
 I enjoyed watching the growth that took place between the two.

-Smith brings together a multitude of characters from the first four books of her Darkly series as she heals one of her most engaging characters from an unspeakable trauma.
 Readers who enjoyed the first four Darkly books will be more than pleased with Smith’s fifth installment–a fantastic addition to the romantic fantasy series.